rolandwalker/hardhat/README.markdown

 open and write to a file protected by `hardhat-mode`, so long as it is done programatically.

-For any of the options settable in customize, rules making buffers "editable" override rules making buffers "protected".
+For any of the options settable in `customize`, rules making buffers "editable" override rules making buffers "protected".

 A Boolean file-local variable `hardhat-protect` is provided.